 2.3.5 Host PC

 Remote host PC is needed in our system to control the X-ray line-scan camera.
 The host PC should be capable to handle the data interface at required rate and to process the data from the X-ray line-scan camera.
 Customized software is needed in the host PC to control the X-ray line-scan camera.
-The software takes care of the image grabbed into the host PC (or frame grabber) memory, displays the continuous image and sends the control commands to X-ray line-scan camera using RS-232, USB 2.0 or Ethernet interface.
+The software takes care of the image grabbed into the host PC (or frame grabber) memory, displays the continuous image and sends the control commands to X-ray line-scan camera.
+Control Detector

+Image Receiving